basilhussain/stm8-lin-checksum/README.md

 In addition to the library, a test suite program is also included.

+# Requirements

+Requires SDCC version 4.1.10 or greater.
+The inline assembly code present in this library is written for STM8 calling convention version 1 only, which was introduced and became the default in SDCC version 4.1.10.

 # Building

 Run `make` in the code's root folder.
 Some arguments may be required; see below.
 The output `.lib` file is placed in the `lib` folder.